mrbungle64/ioBroker.ecovacs-deebot/README.md

 To use this adapter, you will need to already have [ioBroker](iobroker.net) installed.

-The minimum required version of Node.js is 14.x.
-It is recommended to use version 16.x or 18.x
+The minimum required version of Node.js is 16.x.

 ### Optional prerequisites